Who Are We?

-Meeting of Ministry and Counsel: strengthens the spiritual life of the Meeting, including arranging for support for individuals in times of need, encouraging participation in spoken ministry as well as silent communion, and arranging for marriages and memorial meetings (Members: Barbara to 2018, Marilyn to 2019)
+Meeting of Ministry and Counsel: strengthens the spiritual life of the Meeting, including arranging for support for individuals in times of need, encouraging participation in spoken ministry as well as silent communion, and arranging for marriages and memorial meetings (Members: Barbara, Marilyn).

 Location Co-ordinator: finds people willing to host Meeting for Worship each week, and distributes notices about upcoming locations by email (Marilyn)